Recognizing and Managing a Mental Health Crisis: Direct Support Professionals

 - The most important thing to do in a crisis is to TELL SOMEONE.

-- Tell them to start talking to a person they trust like a parent, friend, support staff, or doctor.
-Tell them to be honest with them and tell them about thoughts they’ve been having.
+- Tell them to start talking to a person they trust, like a parent, friend, support staff, or doctor.
+Tell them to be honest with them and tell them about the thoughts they’ve been having.

 - If they need more help, they can talk to a professional by calling or texting the National Suicide Helpline at 9-8-8.